 Specification Ref.
-Learning outcomes Notes Notation Exclusions NU MERICAL METHODS: ERRORS Absolute and relative error NU1 Know how to calculate errors in sums, differences, products and quotients.
+Learning outcomes Notes NUMER ICAL METHODS: ERRORS Absolute and relative error NU1 Know how to calculate errors in sums, differences, products and quotients.
 Know the meaning of absolute and relative error.
-Exact value: x Approximate value: X Absolute error: $X-x$ Relative error: $\frac{X-x}{x}$.
-Absolute error will be used as a signed quantity.
-Another convention defines absolute error to be the magnitude of this quantity; this usage will not be penalised.
-Error propagation by arithmetical operations and by functions U2 Know how to calculate the error in $f(x)$ when there is an error in x .
-Functions of more than one variable.
-U3 Understand the effects on errors of changing the order of a sequence of operations.
+Exact value: x Approximate value: X Absolute error: $X-x$ Relative error: $\frac{X-x}{x}$ .
+Error propagation by arithmetical U2 Know how to calculate the error in $f(x)$ when there is an error in $x$ . operations and by functions U3 Understand the effects on errors of changing the order of a sequence of operations.
 Errors in the representation U4 Understand that computers represent numbers to limited precision. of numbers: rounding; chopping U5 Understand the consequences of subtracting nearly equal quantities.
 The subtraction might be embedded within a more complicated calculation e.g. in a fraction or in solving simultaneous equations.
 U6 Understand rounding and chopping and their consequences, including for calculations.
-E.g. 7.86 rounded to 1 d.p. is 7.9 ; 7.86 chopped to 1 d.p. is 7.8 ; 5.7 chopped to the nearest integer is 5 .
+E.g. 7.86 rounded to 1 d.p. is 7.9; 7.86 chopped to 1 d.p. is 7.8; 5.7 chopped to the nearest integer is 5.
 E.g. 200 numbers are each expressed to 1 d.p.
 Each number is chopped to the nearest integer, and then they are added.
-Maximum error in any one number is 0.9 ; maximum error in sum is $200 \times 0.9 = 180$.
-Average error in one number is 0.45 , so expected error for sum is 90 .
-Maximum, average and expected error.
+Maximum error in any one number is 0.9; maximum error in sum is $200 \times 0.9 = 180$ .
+Average error in one number is 0.45, so expected error for sum is 90.